GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 The `getChangedReports()` query accepts `limit` and `cursor` parameters.
 These parameters allow you to page through the results, rather than retrieving all results at once.

-If you received a string in `endCursor`, it means you have additional results available.
+You have additional updates available if you received a string in `endCursor`.
 Pass the cursor in your next query in order to obtain the additional results.

 ```graphql
 {